Lady-Lune/SimpleDeliveryTracker/README.md

 A mobile-friendly web application to coordinate food parcel deliveries from a central point to scattered recipients.
 Uses a Google Sheet as the backend database and displays recipients as interactive pins on a map.

+## Disclaimer
+Every single line of code in this repo is coded with agents.
+Claude Opus mostly :)

 ## Features

 - 🗺️ Interactive OpenStreetMap interface (free, no API key required)